-University Lecturer, Department of Politics and International Studies, University of Cambridge
+University Associate Professor, Department of Politics and International Studies, University of Cambridge

 Prior to taking up his post at Cambridge Dr Konstantinidis was a Fellow in Political Science and Public Policy in the Department of Government of the London School of Economics and Political Science (LSE).
 He came to the LSE after spending two years as a post-doctoral researcher at the Institut Barcelona d’ Estudis Internacionals (IBEI).
 He received his Ph.
 D. in Political Economy from the Woodrow Wilson School, Princeton University, and has further pursued postgraduate studies in public policy at the Kennedy School of Government, Harvard University, and undergraduate studies at the LSE.